nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   - Captures the `"traceparent"` HTTP header and uses it to create an OpenTelemetry `Tracing` context (setting the active [span](https://opentelemetry.io/docs/concepts/signals/traces/#spans) in this example)
 - Level 2: `AppAuthenticated` (`ReaderT AppAuthenticatedEnv IO`)
   - Includes everything from the level above it
-  - Captures the `"Authorization"` HTTP header and uses it to authenticate the current user and create `Auth` context (containing the `UserId` in this example)
+  - Captures the `"Authorization"` HTTP header and uses it to authenticate the current user and create an `Auth` context (containing the `UserId` in this example)
 - Level 3: `AppProject` (`ReaderT AppProjectEnv IO`)
   - Includes everything from the levels above it
   - Captures the `:organizationId` URL path parameter and uses it to fetch the `Organization` object that the projects belong to